 - If you are busy with another patron, ask permission to place the caller on hold.
 If unable to meet the caller's request within two minutes, offer to call back.

 - Incoming calls for staff members should be transferred promptly to their respective offices.
 Give the caller the name and number of the person you are transferring in case the caller is disconnected.
 If the staff member is not available, ask the caller if he/she would like to leave a message on the staff member’s voicemail.

 - If a patron becomes irate, do not let the caller's anger control your attitude!
 Listen, acknowledge the situation, offer concern (do not take the comments personally), and try to assist them with what they need.
-Refer the call to your supervisor if necessary.
+Refer the call to your manager if necessary.